GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/deploy-greptimedb-cluster.md

   -n greptimedb-cluster
 ```

-### Complex Configurations with values.yaml
+### Complex configurations with values.yaml

-For more intricate configurations, first download the default values.yaml file and modify it locally.
+For more intricate configurations, first download the default `values.yaml` file and modify it locally.

 ```bash
 curl -sLo values.yaml https://raw.githubusercontent.com/GreptimeTeam/helm-charts/main/charts/greptimedb-cluster/values.yaml
 ```

-Edit the file to include your custom settings.
-Here’s an example:
+You can configure each component by specifying custom settings in the `configData` fields.
+For more details, refer to the [configuration](../configuration.md) documentation.

+Below is an example of how to modify the settings in the `values.yaml` file.
+This example demonstrates how to configure specific components within GreptimeDB.
+It sets the metasrv's selector type to `round_robin`, adjusts the datanode’s Mito engine by setting `global_write_buffer_size` to `4GB`, and configures the frontend's meta client `ddl_timeout` to `60s`:

 ```yaml
 meta: